-This simple recipe is reminiscent of the kind of food Mum would bake for us to have as after school snacks.
+This simple recipe is reminiscent of the kind of food Mum would bake for us as an after school snack.
 She would quite often have some tasty little baked goods ready for us when we all piled off the bus and it’s one of the things I remember fondly of those early school years.

-These oaty nut bars are simple to make and are full to the brim with healthy and tasty ingredients.
+These nut and seed oat bars are simple to make and are full to the brim with healthy and tasty ingredients.
 The best thing is you can switch up the recipe quite easily to include what you have on had in the pantry.

 - ½ cup unbleached self raising flour